- About Us

 Edward Pleasant, baritone, is recognized as one of the most versatile performers of his generation.
 Critically acclaimed in both opera and musical theater, he has distinguished himself as a gifted actor with brilliant comic timing and a luscious baritone voice.
 Eddie first came to Temple Israel in 1991 and he has been a fixture during the High Holidays at Temple Israel ever since.
 He first served as bass soloist in the professional quartet and then in 2008 he was asked to take the helm of the adult choir Hallel B’Shir.
 Along with his duties with the adult choir, Eddie enjoys working other vocal ensembles at Temple Israel, namely the Glee Club and Selah.
 Eddie particularly enjoys his time with the Brotherhood Choir every year as well.
 He is proud to have been named an honorary member of this fine group of brothers.

-Dina Pruzhansky, Accompanist
+Dina Pruzhansky, Accompanist and composer in residence

 Our accompanist Dina Pruzhansky is a NYC based, award-winning composer, pianist, and educator.
 Born in the former USSR and Israeli-raised, Ms. Pruzhansky enjoys a diverse international career in various genres, ranging from classical to musical theater and from liturgy to cabaret.
 As a composer-performer, she has been featured in many of New York's renowned music venues, such as Carnegie Hall's Stern Auditorium, Jazz at Lincoln Center, Merkin Hall, Bargemusic, Le Poisson Rouge, Symphony Space, The Kosciuszko Foundation, YIVO, Opera America Center, and others.
 Her music has been broadcast on WQXR in an exclusive 'Young Artist' program with the renowned host Robert Sherman.
 Following the successful premiere of her original Hebrew opera SHULAMIT in 2014, additional production was enabled by popular demand in 2016.
 The opera was also presented in part at the Aspen Music Festival 2019.
 An alumna of the BMI Advanced Musical Theater Workshop, Ms.Pruzhansky was nominated for the Fred Ebb Award for Excellence in Musical Theatre writing and was selected as a finalist for the 2019 NY Musical Theater festival with her musical for children CENTRAL PARK.
 She has served as a liturgy composer-in-residence at TINW and Temple Shalom, Dallas.
 A passionate educator, Ms. Pruzhansky is the author of the ‘I Can Play Chopin’ series — a collection of easy piano arrangements for beginners.
 She currently serves as a faculty member at the 92nd Street Y School of Music, NYC.

-Sh'Ma Na Na, TINW Band
+Sh'Ma Na Na, Temple israel's Band

-Sh'ma Na Na is TINW's congregational band, which is comprised of professional musicians who volunteer to bring their talents to our community.
+Sh'ma Na Na is Temple Israel's congregational band, which is comprised of professional musicians who volunteer to bring their talents to our community.
 The group recently had its 15th Anniversary and is led by Cantor Fogelman (back left) and Band Director, Brian Gelfand (front right).
 Sh'ma Na Na's members include Laura Copel, Carol Merle Fishman, Daniel Levin, Philip Levine and Bob Meyer.

 -